 The Center also reserves the right to give notice of termination of enrollment in the event of parental failure to follow the policies and procedures described in this handbook or conduct, which, in the opinion of the director, is of a harassing or threatening nature toward staff, parents, or children.
-Failure to pay weekly fees can be a cause for dis-enrollment.
+Failure to pay weekly fees or repeated late pick-ups can be a cause for disenrollment.

-If parents have ended their relationship with Penn College, either by terminating employment or, in the case of students, by withdrawing or being dismissed prior to graduation, the child may finish the current semester and then re-apply in the community category.
+If parents have ended their relationship with Penn College, either by terminating employment or, in the case of students, by withdrawing or being dismissed prior to graduation, the child may finish their enrollment with the center as long as they are age eligible.
+The current tuition fee status would change to the community category for the remainder of enrollment withing the Children's Learning Center.then re-apply in the community category.
 See "Eligibility for Enrollment" on page 3.